PR-Pilot-AI/demo/daily-report/README.md

 With PR Pilot, you can automate the process of collecting and summarizing this information, creating a daily report that you can read in the morning to catch up on what happened yesterday.

+## Prerequisites
+- A Slack workspace to post the daily reports
+- Slack integration enabled in PR Pilot

 ## 🛠️ How it works

 Running [run.sh](run.sh) will: